openkfw/TruBudget/docs/developer/developer-setup.md

 Copy the contents of this file and add it to your GitHub account.
 For more information, please check the "Adding a new SSH key to your account" section on [this guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) by GitHub.

-### Docker/Docker-Compose
+### Docker/Docker Compose

-The easiest way to setup the application on your machine is via Docker and Docker-Compose.
+The easiest way to setup the application on your machine is via Docker and Docker Compose.
 For installing Docker, follow the "Install using the repository" section of the following guide.
 (For Ubuntu)

 - [Docker](https://docs.docker.com/engine/install/ubuntu/)